Visyond/website-hugo/site/content/product-tour/product-tour.md

       - text: >-
           Collaborators can easily self-serve on analysis instead of waiting for the 'spreadsheet guru'
       - text: >-
-          In minutes, complete analyses that now take hours of error-prone manual setups
+          In minutes, carry out analyses that now take hours of error-prone manual setups
     image: /img/product-tour/step2.png
     subtitle: '0-5 min'
     title: 'Automate Analytics with One Click'